 To apply for parole, you must:

-- Pay the filing fee for each parole applicant;
+- Pay the filing fee for each parole applicant, if applicable;

 After You File